Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 24.1% of residents work from home, which may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 279 trips per day, equating to approximately 108 weekly trips per individual stop.
+Vehicle ownership averages 1.6 per dwelling, higher than the regional average.
+According to the 2021 Census, 24.1% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 279 trips per day across all routes, equating to approximately 108 weekly trips per individual stop.

 Frequently Asked Questions - Transport